developGenion/weather-api-genion/README.md

   - 200 OK: The user's weather query history is returned.
   - 404 Not Found: If the user's history is not found.

-## Configuration

-Ensure that you configure the PostgreSQL database connection correctly and provide the OpenWeatherMap API key in the `main.py` file before running the backend.

-To configure the database, modify the parameters in the `Controllers/__init__.py` file (`user_base`, `password`, `clima`) to match your specific database settings.

 ## Contact